qjiangzhao/TEtrimmer/README.md

                                   <ext_thr>, a “N” will be called at this position.
 Used with
                                   <ext_check_win>.
 The lower the value of <ext_thr>, the more likely to
                                   get longer the extensions on both ends.
 You can try reducing
-                                  <ext_thr> if TETrimmer fails to find full-length TEs.
+                                  <ext_thr> if TEtrimmer fails to find full-length TEs.
 Default: 0.7

   --ext_check_win TEXT            the check windows size during defining start and end of the consensus
                                   sequence based on the multiple sequence alignment.
 Used with